geo200cn/geo200cn.github.io/regtrees.md

 This lab guide goes through the use of regression trees to make spatial predictions.
 It follows closely the material presented in ISLR Ch.
-8. The objectives of this lab guide are as follows.
+8. The objectives of this lab guide are as follows..

 1. Learn how to run classification trees
 2. Learn how to prune classification trees